-Swollen Lymph Nodes in Kids
+Swollen Lymph Nodes in Children – When to Worry?

 Lymph nodes can be found all over the body.
-They are tiny filters that are responsible for catching the virus and bacteria that infect the body, after which the white blood cells come in and destroy them.
+They are tiny filters that are responsible for catching the virus and bacteria that infect the body, after which the white blood cells come in and destroy them (1).
 There are about 600 lymph nodes in the body, some of which are mentioned below:

 - Occipital – back of the head